bruvellu/terebratalia-wnts/wnt.md

 also coincide with the morphological body regions [@Darras2018-gm].
-Comparing to other deuterostomes such as echinoderms [@Robert2014-xj], ascidians, amphioxus and vertebrates shows that Frizzled territories are conserved [@refs].
-We can also identify some ligand-receptor context that appear often [@refs] and some others not.
-In a metazoan context the expression in cnidarians where arrangement of the ancestral Wnt ligands is similar although the data on Frizzled is still lacking [@refs].
+Comparing to other deuterostomes such as echinoderms [@Robert2014-xj], ascidians, amphioxus and vertebrates shows that Frizzled territories are conserved [refs].
+We can also identify some ligand-receptor context that appear often [refs] and some others not.
+In a metazoan context the expression in cnidarians where arrangement of the ancestral Wnt ligands is similar although the data on Frizzled is still lacking [refs].

 The regionalized expression of Frizzleds suggests that each receptor may regulate the patterning of different body parts as previously suggested for hemichordates [@Darras2018-gm].